kuchiPie/Fun-tastic/README.md

 ## AI Algorithms
 1. GPT-3 :
-Usgae: The course instructor will upload the relevant material in the form of heading and the context.
-Then the API will preprocess the material to make GPT model learn for the text and the student can ask the doubts to the virtual agent.
+Usage: With our platform, course instructors can easily upload their course material in the form of headings and context.
+Our powerful API will then preprocess the material to make it easy for our advanced GPT model to learn and understand the text.
+This means that our system can provide students with accurate and relevant information quickly and effectively.
+Our virtual agent is also here to help students with any doubts they may have.
+The virtual agent is always ready to answer students' questions and provide them with helpful resources.
+This feature allows students to have a more personalized learning experience, as they can get assistance whenever they need it.

 2. FaceMesh